MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 # [Win32](#tab/win32)

-Use the Win32 [ICoreWebView2Environment7.get_UserDataFolder](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2environment7#get_userdatafolder).
+Use the Win32 [ICoreWebView2Environment7.get_UserDataFolder property getter](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2environment7#get_userdatafolder).
 That API Reference page contains example code showing how to read the `UserDataFolder` property.

 For examples of reading the `UserDataFolder` property, see the Win32 samples in the [WebView2Samples repo](https://github.com/MicrosoftEdge/WebView2Samples).